Gavin-Persad/workshop_js-101-repetition/js-101-logic.md

 ## Exercises

-We are going to use our new found javascript skills and of our existing knowledge of scratch to translate some blocks to real code.
+We are going to use our newfound JavaScript skills and our existing knowledge of Scratch to translate some blocks to real code.

 For example this block...